penrose/penrose/packages/roger/README.md

 # `@penrose/roger`: a CLI for Penrose

 This package is a command-line application that depends on `@penrose/core` and processes Penrose diagrams.
-See [the docs on the Penrose website][].
+See [the docs on the Penrose website][website docs].

 Usage: